Lemon Orzo Pasta Salad

-This quick Lemon Orzo Pasta Salad is a side dish that goes perfectly with any summer entree!
-Make it in just minutes to easily round out your dinner, or add some protein and eat it as a main dish.
+This quick Lemon Orzo Pasta Salad is a side dish that goes with spring and summer meals.
+Make it in minutes for a side dish that will round out your dinner, or use it as the base for a delicious protein bowl.
+It makes for excellent meal prep as well as a great cookout side dish.

 Lemon Orzo Pasta Recipe